BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/ImGui-Logic-Lab.md

 end
 ```

 ### **2.2\.
-Manipulating Stylistic Choices
+Manipulating Stylistic Choices**

-This section will get into editing stylistic choices.
+> This section will get into editing stylistic choices.
-If you are not familar with whats available for styling your ImGui objects, please do check out part 4 of this tutorial.
+> If you are not familar with whats available for styling your ImGui objects, please do check out part 4 of this tutorial.
+{.is-info}

 Now that you know how to execute functions with the push of a button, we can use this to change how the window is build up in general.

 ---
 ---